nneubarth/topomap/README.md

 **moveComplete:** event handler for the MoveComplete event; can be used for triggering data acquisition.

 **gridStepEphus:** for use with ephus electrophysiology acquisition software

+**gridgui:** GUI that creates Grid object according to user specifications and shows stage position in real-time